ibm-cloud-docs/databases-for-mysql/howto-managing-connections.md

 ## MySQL Connection Limits

-At provision, {{site.data.keyword.databases-for-mysql}} sets the maximum number of connections to your MySQL database to **115**.
-15 connections are reserved for the superuser to maintain the state and integrity of your database, and 100 connections are available for you and your applications.
-If the number of connections to the database exceeds the 100 connection limit, new connections fail and return an error.
+At provision, {{site.data.keyword.databases-for-mysql}} sets the maximum number of connections to your MySQL database to **200**.
+It is recommended to leave some connections available, as a number of them are reserved internally to maintain the state and integrity of your database.
+After the connection limit has been reached, any attempts at starting a new connection results in an error.
+To prevent overwhelming your deployment with connections, use connection pooling, or scale your deployment and increase its connection limit.
+For more information, see the [Managing MySQL Connections page](https://test.cloud.ibm.com/docs/databases-for-mysql?topic=databases-for-mysql-managing-connections).

 ```
 FATAL: remaining connection slots are reserved for
 non-replication superuser connections